KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Run simulations and generate above visualizations:

-The phase_coh_freq() - function combines the class and visualiation function from above to make simulation runs and analyse them. \
+The phase_coh_freq() - function combines the class and visualiations from above to make simulation runs and analyse them. \
 Additionally, the activity matrix for the first variable v is plotted as heatmap to be able to link the different visualization together.\
-Furthermore, the node activity and the phase coherence measure are decomposed into their frequencies using Fast Fourier Transform (FFT).\
+Also, frequency analysis using the Fast Fourier Transform (FFT) is made for node activity and phase coherence measure.\
-Note that: phase_coh_freq purpose is to make simulation runs and analysis individual runs with the same function. \
+Note that: the main use of phase_coh_freq() is to make simulation runs and analyse individual runs. \
-In comparison, the individual functions above can be used for sinlge model realizations to test and visualize
+In comparison, the individual functions above can be used for sinlge model realizations/simulation runs.

     number_simulation_runs = 3